saeub/eidon/docs/reference/cli/run.md

   --participant-control
                         Allow participant to control calibrations, drift
                         corrects, etc. (useful for testing).
-  --recording-name RECORDING_NAME
-                        Name for recording and log files.
   --screen SCREEN       Screen index to use for the experiment window.
   --start-from-stage START_FROM_STAGE
                         Start the session from the stage with the specified